Author: Ron Graham

 Through the whole lovely story in Genesis 24, Rebekah is pictured as a young woman fully aware of what was happening, and quite willing to accept this life-changing opportunity.
 So she arose and mounted a camel and set off with the caravan to a new life.
 She took along her servant-nurse and her other maidservants.

 When Rebekah arrived at her destination, she veiled herself to meet Isaac.
 Isaac took her into the tent that his mother had occupied.
-There he made love to Rebekah with her consent, and they became man and wife.
+There he made love to Rebekah with her consent and participation.
+Thus they became man and wife.